 Flexibility is an important part of physical fitness.
 Some types of physical activity, such as dancing, require more flexibility than others.
 Stretching exercises are effective in increasing flexibility, and thereby can allow people to more easily do activities that require greater flexibility.
 For this reason, flexibility activities are an appropriate part of a physical activity program, even though they have no known health benefits and it is unclear whether they reduce risk of injury.
-Time spent doing flexibility activities by themselves does not count toward meeting the aerobic or muscle-(Physical Activity strengthening guidelines Guidelines Americans).
+Time spent doing flexibility activities by themselves does not count toward meeting the aerobic or musclestrengthening guidelines (Physical Activity Guidelines for Americans).